GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/05.141-150/06.There-Is-a-Fountain/docs.md

 ---
+title: |
-title: 146.
-There Is a Fountain
+    146. There Is a Fountain - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 146.
+There Is a Fountain.
+There is a fountain fill'd with blood, Drawn from Immanuel's veins; And sinners plung'd beneath that flood Lose all their guilty stains.
+Lose all their guilty stains, Lose all their guilty stains, And sinners plung'd beneath that flood Lose all their guilty stains.
+    keywords:  |
-    keywords: Christ in Song, There Is a Fountain, There is a fountain fill&#039;d with blood,
+        Christ in Song, adventhymnals, advent hymnals, There Is a Fountain, There is a fountain fill'd with blood.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 146. THERE IS A FOUNTAIN
+####  Christ in Song,

 ```txt
 1.